puppetlabs/puppet-docs/source/puppet/4.3/reference/services_commands.markdown

 * [Puppet Agent on Windows Systems][agent_windows]
 * [Puppet Agent's Man Page][agent_man]

-### Puppet Master

-Puppet master compiles and serves configuration catalogs for any number of Puppet agents, using Puppet modules and various other data sources.

-For more information, see:

-* [Overview of Puppet's Architecture][arch]
-* [The Rack Puppet Master][master_rack]
-* [The WEBrick Puppet Master][master_webrick]
-* [Puppet Master's Man Page][master_man]

 ### Puppet Server

 Puppet Server compiles configurations for any number of Puppet agents, using Puppet code and various other data sources.
-It provides the same services as the classic Puppet master application and is meant to replace an Apache/Passenger Puppet master stack.
+It provides the same services as the classic Puppet master application, and more.

 Puppet Server has its own subcommand, `puppetserver`, which isn't prefaced by the usual `puppet` subcommand.